The quest for CMB signatures of Conformal Cyclic Cosmology: A Machine Learning Search of Hawking Points

-Figure \ref{fig:HP_200}~(a) shows two probability density distributions, the real data from SMICA Planck (blue) and the simulations (orange) using the Gaussian method with the best-fit $\Lambda$CDM CMB power spectrum.
+Figure \ref{fig:HP_200}~(a) shows two probability density distributions, the real data from SMICA Planck (blue) and the simulations (orange) using the Gaussian method with the best-fit $\Lambda$CDM CMB power spectrum from the baseline Planck TT,TE,EE+lowE+lensing.
 Figure ~\ref{fig:HP_200}~(b) shows the density distributions for the real data from SMICA Planck (blue) and the simulations (orange) with the "COM PowerSpect CMB-TT-full R30" power spectrum.
 The classification score is a number assigned as the result of the MLE regression by the ML network indicating presence of the Hawking points signatures in a scanned patch (see Appendix \ref{sec:Appendix A}); negative/positive values correspond to the likelihood of the absence/presence of Hawking-point-like features.

 What should be expected if this method finds statistically significant Hawking points in a reliable way in the real data?
-First, one should expect a contribution from statistically insignificant Hawking points ("fake" Hawking points resulting from noise) to overlap with the simulation data (without added Hawking points), and second one should expect the real data to contain significant contributions at classification scores extending on the positive side of the simulation data.
-The higher the classification score the higher the confidence of the network in identifying Hawking points in specific patches in the sky.
+First, one should expect a contribution from statistically insignificant Hawking points ("fake" Hawking points resulting from noise) to overlap with the simulation data (without added Hawking points), and second one should expect the real data to contain contributions at classification scores extending on the positive side of the simulation data.
+The higher the classification score the higher the confidence of the network in identifying a Hawking point in a specific patch in the sky.